-As kids, we knew the floor mattered; we turned it into lava, stacked sofa pillows into scalable cliff faces and imagined stairs as rollercoasters.
-Climbing and sliding through life we found play and excitement through floor play.
-As we grew older, our paths and our lives flatten.
-The world has never been flat so why are our floors.
+As kids, we understood something architects seem to forget: the floor mattered.
+We turned it into lava, stacking sofa pillows into mountains.
+We slid across polished hallways in socks and transformed staircases into rollercoasters.
+Climbing through life we found play and excitement through floor play.
+Then in adulthood our paths and our lives flattened.

 When Down Became “Low”

-It’s how cultural Imperialism homogenized and sanitised our lives.
-As described in “Beyond the Periphery of the Skin” by Silvia Federici, the body is where politics is made.
+The floor became associated with dirt, disorder, even shame.
+We joke about the “five-second rule” because touching the ground feels vaguely contaminating.
+But hierarchy is embedded in that language too.
+If something is “beneath” you, then you can imagine yourself above something, or someone.
+Distance from the ground becomes associated with status, cleanliness, and control.
+As described by Silvia Federici, the body is where politics is made.
 This flattened architecture separates us from our bodies.
-With each sterile flat floor we uphold the Victorian prude that is scandalised by ankles.
-Our floors discourage touch, weight and intimacy.
+With each sterile flat floor we uphold the Victorian prude discouraging touch, weight and intimacy.
 It’s architecture that rewards obedience and separation.

 The Body Problem

-In other disciplines, we understand that suppressing natural behaviours often leads to unintended perversions.
+The strange thing is that other disciplines already understand this: suppress natural behaviours for too long and the body pushes back, often leading to unintended perversions.
 However, in architecture it’s barely mentioned.
 By suppressing our touch we either end up reaching out in abnormal ways to our nature, or experience negative health outcomes.

 The Soul Problem